Rule Britannia by Daphne du Maurier

 Things get worse when a marine is killed by one of Mad’s boys and they are forced to hide his body.
 As the military authorities search for him, they tighten their control over the locals by cutting food, electricity and water supplies.
 They also start rounding up men and boys over eighteen for questioning.
 However, the locals are soon fighting back by disrupting lines of communication and dumping piles of manure at a Thanksgiving celebration but things take a serious turn when the warship suddenly blows up and suspicion falls again on the locals.
 As the locals are held prisoner in their own homes, Emma’s family hunker down in the cellar for the night but they awaken to the news the Americans are retreating.

 Rule Britannia was intended to be a funny novel but ended up being more satirical in nature and was not well received by critics.
-The foreword indicates the characters were loosely based on Peter Pan with Mad being Peter and Emma being Wendy, and the adopted boys representing the Lost Boys adopted by the Darling family.
+The foreword indicates the characters were loosely based on Peter Pan with Mad being Peter and Emma being Wendy, and the boys representing the Lost Boys.
 The real story behind it was Du Maurier’s growing concern over the changes taking place in Britain and her desire for the Cornish people not to be under the thumb of London.
 When the book was published, Britain was on the verge of joining the European Community, the precursor to the EU, and would officially join in January 1973.
 There were real fears Britain would lose the democratic right to govern itself.

 In Rule Britannia, the country is facing an economic crisis, the Queen is being held hostage in the White House, and no one is taking any notice of what the people actually want.
 Yet, there is hope because there are hints Cornwall isn’t the only place fighting back even though we don’t get to witness it.
 Reading the book in 2019, the story takes on a whole new perspective in light of the political upheaval being caused by Brexit and our government’s inability to come to an agreement with the EU.
 And, suddenly, the thought of Britain merging with the United States and being turned into an historical theme park for American tourists, isn’t so implausible after all.